FarmStackDG/usage-control-examples/usage control implementation/configs/readme.md

+## File structure

+**docker-compose-provider.yaml:**</br>
+    Instantiates the configuration of docker containers on provider connector like ports, networks etc. It also mounts the file that defines data routing at provider connector: example-provider-routes.xml </br>
+    This is the file that needs to be executed to run the provider connector.
+To run the provider connector execute the command, docker-compose -f docker-compose-provider.yaml up</br>

+**docker-compose-consumer.yaml:** </br>
+    Instantiates the configuration of docker containers on consumer connector like ports, networks etc. It also mounts the file that defines data routing at consumer connector: example-consumer-routes.xml </br>
+    This is the file that needs to be executed to run the consumer connector.
+To run the provider connector execute the command, docker-compose -f docker-compose-consumer.yaml up</br>

+**example-provider-routes.xml:** </br>
+    Configures data routing at the provider connector using [CAMEL](https://camel.apache.org/).

+**example-consumer-routes.xml:**</br>
+    Configures data routing at the consumer connector using [CAMEL](https://camel.apache.org/).

 ## Contract agreement message flow
     Step 1: Data consumer (IDSCP2 - Client) requests contract and sends ContractRequestMessage Step 2: Data provider (IDSCP2 - Server) checks the contract offer and if ok, sends ContractResponseMessage